 Finally, the toadlets emerge from their brood chambers.
 For the mother, this is literally back-breaking labour – it may take the youngsters up to a day to fully break through her membranous skin.
 For a while, they remain half-in, half-out, their tiny arms waving in the water.
 But when they do manage to wriggle free, their mother’s maternal care abruptly comes to an end; the toadlets immediately begin solitary lives, sometimes even feasting upon their own newly-emerged brothers and sisters.

 Brooding your offspring within the skin on your own back may be an unorthodox way of looking after young, but the female Surinam toad’s hospitality is worth it – many more toadlets will survive than if her eggs were simply abandoned in the water.

 For me, the Surinam toad is pretty much peak freakiness.
 It’s weird, extraordinary and horrifying in equal measure.
 But we’re not done with freaky frogs yet.
-Next time, in a special post, we’ll be taking one last look at frogs with bizarre breeding behaviour – and then after that, we’ll be moving on to frogs that live in a habitat you wouldn’t expect to find any amphibians in: the desert.
+Next time, in a special post, we’ll be taking one last look at frogs with bizarre breeding behaviours – and after that, we’ll be moving on to frogs that live in a habitat you wouldn’t expect to find any amphibians in: the desert.